 Did you know that the Portland/Metro area has a number of geographical areas known for high radon levels?
-Healthy Home offers quality, affordable radon testing services to homeowners, landlords, home inspectors, realtors and home renters in the Portland Metropolitan Area.
-Radon unknowingly effects many homes and occupant health in the Portland area and a simple radon test can help you know if your home, or tenants are safe.
+Healthy Home offers quality, affordable radon testing services to homeowners, landlords, home inspectors, realtors and home renters in the Oregon and SW Washington Area.
+Radon unknowingly affects many homes and occupant health in the Portland area and a simple radon test can help you know if your home, or tenants are safe.

-Healthy Home offers both mitigation and sample testing services.
+Healthy Home offers both radon testing and mitigation protocol services.
 Please select your appropriate service below, fill out the associated form and then we will be back with you immediately to schedule your appointment.
 If you have any questions, don’t hesitate to contact us.
 We’re here to help!

 Radon is a naturally occurring radioactive gas that can cause lung cancer.
 You can’t see or smell radon.